-By Dan Crain; Pastor, shepherd, and connector within the REMERGE community.
+By Dan Crain; Pastor and connector within the REMERGE community from the Loving Freely content.

 Best friends can be instigators.
 Best friends are supposed to play pranks on each other.
 At least this was the case fifteen years ago with my best friend from college, Mark.
 I flew into Grand Rapids, MI to spend time with him and his wife, Carolyn.
 I was single, was a youth pastor, wasn’t the most stylish and showed up with long hair that two months ago had spiked blond tips.
 My hair looked nasty.
 So, on a whim I decided to let Mark shave my head bald because of how bad my hair looked.
 Within minutes I was bald.
 I was single, who did I have to impress?